HanaaSous/Docker-Task/README.md

 * create scripts file to build server-image and run docker container

 #### **from client side ==>
--request custum repo from server
+- request custum repo from server
 - use this repo to download httpd
-- - create script file to build client-image and run a container>
+- create script file to build client-image and run a container>

 #### ** create script to validate the download httpd rpm on client